bluecatlabs/gateway-workflows/Community/meraki_importer/README.md

     Click *IMPORT* to import data into BlueCat Address Manager.
     By Clicking *CANCEL*, the whole list will be cleared.

+    **DHCP leased IP addresses**
+    If the imported IP address happens to be a DHCP leased IP address, then it will **NOT** update the IP address and MAC address information in BlueCat Address Manager and will only add additional information obtained by Meraki Dashboard.

 4. **Checking imported information**
 Once imported, check the device information in BlueCat Address Manager.